jgnolen/Mapping-Realworld-Attacks-with-MITRE/README.md

 ### Skills Learned

-- Understanding of the MITRE ATT&CK framework.
+- Understanding of MITRE ATT&CK framework.
 - Proficiency in gathering open source data about attacks, attack campaigns, and Advanced Persistent Threats (APTs).
 - Ability to utilize gathered data and map TTPs using the framework.
 - Enhanced the knowledge of specific attacks, attack campaigns, APTs.